 Here’s a recent story in which I appeared:

 It’s summer, and that means summer reading.
 I have done much of my reading this summer through audio books, as I listen while doing chores — painting rooms, doing dishes, etc. Two themes for this summer: Race and Adolescence.

 Waking Up White, and Finding Myself in the Story of Race by Debby Irving.
 Irving does a compelling job of describing her racial awakening.
 Her stories of growing up in a white household that didn’t speak about race resonate with me.
 The questions at the end of each chapter are great opportunities to reflect alone or with friends.

 Between the World and Me by Ta-Nehisi Coates.
 Coates describes his growing up and coming of age in Baltimore, Washington, DC, and New York City in this book written to his 15 year old son.
 A powerful perspective that I’ll write more about.

 Takeaways: We need to be be having conversations and race in the United States.
-The culture of silence needs to end.
-As a white person, I don’t have to engage in this conversation, but if I don’t, I’ll be leaving my children and students a world that is worse off than it is now.
+We don’t have to engage in this conversation, but if I don’t, we’ll be leaving children a world that is worse off than it is now.